avaframe/AvaFrame/docs/DFAnumerics.rst

 Mesh
 ~~~~~~

-For practical reasons, a 2D rectilinear grid is used.
+For practical reasons, a 2D rectilinear mesh (grid) is used.
 Indeed the topographic
-input information is read from 2D raster files which corresponds exactly to a
+input information is read from 2D raster files (with :math:`N_{y}` and :math:`N_{x}`
+rows and columns) which corresponds exactly to a
-2D rectilinear grid.
+2D rectilinear mesh.
 Moreover, as we will see in the following sections,
-2D rectilinear grids are very convenient for interpolations as well as for
+2D rectilinear meshes are very convenient for interpolations as well as for
 particle tracking.
-The 2D rectilinear grid is composed of :math:`N_{y}` and
+The 2D rectilinear mesh is composed of :math:`N_{y}-1` and
-:math:`N_{x}` rows and columns of square cells (of side length :math:`csz`)
+:math:`N_{x}-1` rows and columns of square cells (of side length :math:`csz`)
+and :math:`N_{y}` and :math:`N_{x}` rows and columns of vertices
 as described in :numref:`rasterGrid`.
-Each cell has a center (also referred to
+Each cell has a center and four vertices.
-as node or grid point) and four vertices.
-Grid values are defined at cell centers.
+The data read from the raster file is affected to the vertices.

 .. _rasterGrid: